sdondley/ClimateChangeChat/about.md

     * 20th century media killed poetry
     * prose killed by the internet
     * I have an increasing impatience with wordy shit
-        * just get me to the meat of the matter
+        * just get me to the meat of the matter, especially on reality-based topics
             * I'll fill in the emotional details with my own imagination
         * Perhaps others feel the same